haileytapia/portfolio/SplunkStyleGuideAdditions.md

 ### [if](https://docs.splunk.com/Documentation/StyleGuide/current/StyleGuide/Usagedictionary#I)

-     Use to indicate a hypothetical situation, a possibility, or a condition that must be met for a particular action, behavior, or event to occur.
+&emsp; Use to indicate a hypothetical situation, a possibility, or a condition that must be met for a particular action, behavior, or event to occur.
 See also [when](http://docs.splunk.com/Documentation/StyleGuide/current/StyleGuide/Usagedictionary#W).

- **Correct**
+&emsp; **Correct**

-     If the search returns too many results, try refining your search.
+&emsp; If the search returns too many results, try refining your search.

- **Incorrect**
+&emsp; **Incorrect**

-     When the search returns too many results, try refining your search.
+&emsp; When the search returns too many results, try refining your search.

 ### [when](http://docs.splunk.com/Documentation/StyleGuide/current/StyleGuide/Usagedictionary#W)